spectresystems/templates/templates/cli/README.md

-# MyCliApp
+# TheProject

-Add some descriptive text about this CLI application.
+Add some descriptive text about TheProject.

 ## Building